Qollmay

-Qullmay is an Inca Empire archeological site with multiple buildings along a Granite cliff, assumed to be used for both administrative and religious practices.
-It is located in the Cusco Region, Anta Province, Chinchaypujio District at 3,436 m altitude.
-Qollmay is 4 km North-West (about a 25-minute drive on dirt road) from Chinchaypujio, on the way to the campesino community of Sumaru.
+Qullmay is an Inca Empire archeological site with multiple buildings along a granite cliff, assumed to be used for both administrative and religious practices.
+It is located in the Cusco Region, Anta Province, Chinchaypujio District, Peru at 3,436 m altitude.
+Qollmay is 4 km North-West (about a 25-minute drive on dirt road) of Chinchaypujio, on the way to the campesino community of Sumaru.

-First excavated by Max Uhle in 1905 and registered by Ken Heffernan in 1986, it has been classified in 6 sectors and features about a dozen foundations, half a dozen well preserved walls and one well preserved walled-off natural cavern with Inca-style stonework inside, located within sector 1.
+First excavated by Max Uhle in 1905 and registered by Ken Heffernan in 1986, it has been classified in 6 sectors and has about a dozen foundations, half a dozen well preserved walls and one well preserved walled-off natural cavern with Inca-style stonework inside, located within sector 1.
 This cavernous building is thought to be the most important one in the whole site.
-Adjacent to it is a rock formation reminiscent of a Birth canal, speculated to be the site of fertility rituals.
+Adjacent to it is a rock formation reminiscent of a birth canal, speculated to be the site of fertility rituals.

 The site is embedded within Inca-made, rectangular terraces, now overgrown with grass.